tholok97/imt3005-vagrant-vm/README.md

 1. Set up Vagrant and VirtualBox if you haven't already.
 1. Clone this repo.
 1. Download (or write) a `openstack.rc` file.
 Should be using version 3.
 Place it in the `config/` folder.
+1. Create a `config/environment.yaml` file.
+An example of what this file should look like is found in `config/environment_example.yaml`, so you can run `cp config/environment_example.yaml config/environment.yaml` to create it.
+1. Edit the `config/environment.yaml` with your own settings.
 1. If you don't want to type your password on every login, see below before continuing.
 1. Run `vagrant up` from within the cloned repo.
 Vagrant will create and provision the VM.
 1. Run `vagrant ssh` to connect to the VM.
 You'll be prompted for your password if you did not hardcode it in `openstack.rc`.